fibromyalgia

 how does physiotherapy help in the management of fibromyalgia?

 Physiotherapy is one of the most effective techniques used to control the persistent and widespread pain that comes with fibromyalgia.
-Here are some insights into how can physical therapy help relieve fibromyalgia pain?
+Here are some insights into how can fibromyalgia physiotherapy treatment help relieve fibromyalgia pain

 • It helps in reducing the stiffness of muscles and joints.